 In response to impediments specifically for renters, Multnomah County undertook a Renter Relations Project in 2018-19 to establish and inform its role in the local housing crisis.
 The Project took an in-depth look at how the current housing crisis has been shaped by Oregon's exclusionary housing laws and systematic barriers, such as socioeconomic disparities and gentrification.
 The focus was to explore the impacts of homelessness, discrimination, and no-cause evictions on BIPOC communities and offer recommendations to improve the experience of renters within those communities.
-The project included several phases including a multi-tiered discovery and research process including: Initial data and information gathering about housing, income and the racial wealth gap Observation of current climate and processes for outreach and program development Catalogue of current renter relationships and protections in the County Community Advisory Sessions Renter Relations Survey Research into promising and effective programs and models.
+The project included several phases including a multi-tiered discovery and research process including:

+Initial data and information gathering about housing, income and the racial wealth gap, Observation of current climate and processes for outreach and program development, Catalogue of current renter relationships and protections in the County, Community Advisory Sessions, Renter Relations Survey, Research into promising and effective programs and models.
 In December 2019, the Renter Relations Project report was completed.
 The report shared findings that helped better understand the experience of renters in the County and impediments to their stability, and offered recommendations for actions and programs to address these impediments.
 A number of the report's recommendations have been implemented in response to the eviction crisis precipitated by COVID-19.
-In addition, the County identified ARPA funding to implement a peer support program for tenants in 2022-23.
+In addition, the County identified ARPA funding to implement a peer support program for tenants in 2023-24.
+Direct client assistance played an important role in supporting community members' ability to address housing instability, food insecurity, and household and family needs.
+In FY2022-23, more than 4,300 individuals and families received critical direct cash assistance, with more than 70% of the funding dispersed to residents from communities that were disproportionately impacted by COVID-19.
+The finals numbers for FY2023-24 are not yet available, the County Board approved a \$7,905,000 amount budget for FY2023-24 to continue investments in crucial housing stability and eviction prevention services like emergency rent assistance and wraparound services; supports for youths and families; violence prevention, intervention and healing; opportunities to build community assets and resilience; and other forms of client assistance.